 Besides that, you can arrange a family diary and letter reading.
 Take turns reading passages of old family letters and diaries.

-Turn an old family photo into a jigsaw puzzle and give each attendee several pieces and ask them to complete the puzzle.
-Gets humorous prizes to family members who complete most of the puzzle.
+A family celebration could get really engaging and competitive with the help of a jigsaw puzzle.
+Turn an old family photo into one and give each attendee several pieces and ask them to complete the puzzle.
+And, in the end, as a little memento of the family reunion, you could give out funny prizes to family members who complete most of the puzzle.

-Create a family history time capsule with family photos and stories, along with memories from the current reunion.
-Bury the capsule on your property so that mane years later your great-grandchildren could find it somewhere in the backyard.
+Create a family history time capsule with photos and stories, along with memories from the current family reunion.
+Bury the capsule on your property so that many years later your great-grandchildren could find it somewhere in the backyard.

 Share Family Recipes

 It may surprise you to know that food can teach you about your family history – by eating what your ancestors used to eat.
-You can ask each family member to cook a dish or just bring a family recipe and let them introduce what they brought.
+You can ask each member to cook a dish or just bring a family recipe and let them introduce what they brought to the family celebration.
 Besides that, ask them to make a short story about the ancestor who used to cook that dish.
-By the end of the day, you will already have a large cookbook – distribute it afterwards so that everyone can keep passing down these recipes to their descendants.
+By the end of the day, you will already have a large cookbook – distribute it afterwards so that everyone can keep passing down these recipes to their descendants or even later create a family tree.

 Learn a Family Skill

 We all have different talents, so did your ancestors.
-Ask someone in your family to teach everyone at the reunion something your ancestor was good at, for example, playing the guitar, making clothes, baking bread, etc.
+Ask someone to teach everyone at the family reunion something your ancestor was good at, for example, playing the guitar, making clothes, baking bread, etc.

 If one of your ancestors possessed unusual skills, like playing the harmonica, you can hire a specialist to teach you.
 Don’t forget to tell some interesting facts about that ancestor!